Chevrolet Malibu: Ninth generation (2016)

 On April 1, 2015, Chevrolet unveiled a redesigned Malibu at the 2015 New York International Auto Show, which went on sale in late 2015 as a 2016 model.
-The updated Malibu featured a sleeker, yet larger design similar to its full sized Impala.
-The wheelbase was increased almost four inches, creating more interior space; but the fuel efficiency is improved, as it is nearly 300 pounds lighter than the eighth generation model.
+The updated Malibu featured a sleeker yet larger design, similar to the full-sized Impala.
+The wheelbase was increased by almost four inches, creating more interior space, yet the fuel efficiency is improved, as it is nearly 300 pounds lighter than the eighth-generation model.
 The 2016 Malibu was offered in four trims: L, LS, LT, and Premier (replacing the LTZ trim).

-The Malibu features an all-new, LFV Ecotec 1.5 L turbocharged engine that is standard, while a 2.0 L LTG turbocharged engine is offered as an optional feature.
+The Malibu features a new LFV Ecotec 1.5 L turbocharged engine that is standard, while a 2.0 L LTG turbocharged engine was offered as an optional feature.
 No six-cylinder engine is available.
-Other new features on the ninth-generation Malibu that were introduced for the 2016 model year include available OnStar 4G LTE in-vehicle connectivity, as well as available wireless phone charging, preventive safety technologies including ten standard air bags featuring forward collision avoidance system, rear cross traffic alerts, and an optional automatic parking assist.
+Other new features on the ninth-generation Malibu that were introduced for the 2016 model year include available OnStar 4G LTE in-vehicle connectivity, as well as available wireless phone charging, preventive safety technologies including ten standard airbags featuring forward collision avoidance system, rear cross traffic alerts, and an optional automatic parking assist.
 It features Forward Collision Alert with Following Distance Indicator, Adaptive Cruise Control with Front Automatic Braking, and Front Pedestrian Alert with last-second automatic braking.
 It is also installed with start-stop ignition once the engine is at operating temperature and the brake is applied while the vehicle is stopped.

-The 2016 Malibu features a first for the automotive industry, a teen driver feature, which allows parents to view their children's driving statistics, such as maximum speed and warning alerts.
+The 2016 Malibu featured a first for the automotive industry: a teen driver feature which allows parents to view their children's driving statistics, such as maximum speed and warning alerts.
 To operate the vehicle, a parent enables the feature with a PIN in the settings menu of the Malibu's MyLink system, which allows them to register their teen's key fob.
 The system's settings are turned on only to registered key fobs.
-This technology also mutes the radio until the seat belts are buckled.
-The 2016 Malibu was also available with both Apple CarPlay and Android Auto capability.
-However, only one of their phone brands at any one time can be used.
+This technology also mutes the radio until the seatbelts are buckled.
+The 2016 Malibu was also available with both Apple CarPlay and Android Auto capability; however, only one phone brand at any one time can be used.